Sex Offender Provider Parameters

 • Upon termination of the treatment episode, regardless of reason for the termination (successful completion, unsuccessful completion, transferring treatment or maximum benefit), the provider shall complete a discharge summary within 10 working days, which will be shared with the offender’s supervising agent.
 The summary may also be shared with the offender at the clinician’s discretion.

 • An intensive outpatient treatment program will include the same treatment regimen as the outpatient treatment program as well as at least an additional weekly sex offender group session conducted by an approved provider or affiliate provider.
 Additional sessions or components may be added as clinically indicated.

 Note: The above components of intensive treatment will be conducted on a minimum of three different days per week.

-• A compliance polygraph examination and plethysmograph will be completed by all offenders prior to the completion of a continued care treatment program to determine compliance with both treatment program rules and with court orders and to ensure there have been no violations of probation/parole rules and regulations.
+• A compliance polygraph examination will be completed by all offenders prior to the completion of a continued care treatment program to determine compliance with both treatment program rules and with court orders and to ensure there have been no violations of probation/parole rules and regulations.
 Additional polygraph examinations may be required of any offender when deemed appropriate by the provider and/or Adult Probation and Parole.

 • A minimum of one progress report shall be submitted to the offender's supervising AP&P agent per quarter.